Due to COVID-19 restrictions, Council registration offices are open to the public on an appointment only basis for birth registration services.

 Why do I Have to Register my Child's Birth?

 If you or your partner have recently had a baby, you will need to register the birth.
 By law, your baby's birth must be registered within 42 days of the date of birth.
-You will also need proof of your child's birth for various purposes, for example, to claim child benefit, to register your baby with a doctor obtain a passport, or start school.
+You will also need proof of your child's birth for various purposes, for example, to claim child benefit, to register your baby with a doctor, obtain a passport, or start school.
+More Information: Birth Registration.

 The following people can register a child's birth:

-- The mother or father of the baby – if you are a married couple.
+- the mother or father of the baby – if you are a married couple.
 In the case of a child born outside marriage, the name of the father can only be recorded in the entry of birth if both parents are in attendance and sign the registration together.
-If either parent is unavailable, you should speak to the Registrar.
+If either parent is unavailable, you should speak to the Registrar before registering the birth.
 Further information on unmarried fathers is available from the birth registration form.

-In any Registration Office in Northern Ireland, providing the baby was born in Northern Ireland.
+In any Registration Office in Northern Ireland, provided the baby was born in Northern Ireland.

-- HS123 Infant Registration Form to register baby with the Doctor to obtain a medical card
+- HS123 Infant Registration Form to register the baby with the Doctor to obtain a medical card.

 Certified copies of all births registered in Northern Ireland may only be obtained from: